 Refilling a Prescription

 Need a prescription refilled?
 If you already have a prescription on file at University Health Services Pharmacy, we offer several convenient ways to request refills.
-Your prescription will be ready for pickup within several business hours after you place your order.

 - Refills by Phone: You can phone in your refill request 24/7 through our automated refill system.
 Just call 814-865-9321 and press "3."
 Be sure to have your prescription refill number handy - it is located on the left corner of the label.